mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_bad.md

 ### Dot syntax

-There is no operator overloading '.' in MulleObjC. '.' is used to accessed struct and union fields, not objects:
+There is no operator overloading '.' in mulle-objc. '.' is used to accessed struct and union fields, not objects:

 ```